25 Countries Where You Shouldn’t Drink the Tap Water

 Rainwater is Belize’s most common water source, but scholars warn that the way the water is collected can be unsanitary.
 “The composition of both roofs and containers used to collect rainwater could impact the water’s chemical composition,” wrote Michael Rostocil in his analysis of the country’s drinking water.
 “Water falling on roofs treated with oil-based lead paint or collected in cisterns that are not properly maintained could become unsafe for human consumption.”

-Everyone should make sure to visit Kenya and Tanzania at least once (and have these 25 other adventures) before they die.
+Everyone should make sure to visit Kenya and Tanzania at least once before they die.
 However, when you go to Kenya, avoid drinking the water: 41 percent of the country’s population still lacks access to a suitable water source, making it one of the countries without clean water.

 The Panamanian government’s failure to regulate agricultural practices has severely impacted its water supply.
 According to the Council on Hemispheric Affairs, agricultural runoff has led to harmful pesticides, herbicides, and even animal feces contaminating the tap water.